Burnside Fountain: History

 After Harvey's death, Sherry Fry, a fellow American Academy graduate, was invited to finish the work according to the original designs Harvey had laid out.
-Fry completed the sculpture, and it was delivered along with the basin to Worcester in 1912.
+Fry completed the sculpture and it was delivered along with the basin to Worcester in 1912.
 There had been much discussion about where to install the fountain.
-Central Square, just off the Worcester Common was chosen with only slight opposition from "market gardeners who had been using the east end of the Common for their summer outdoor market."
-When it was installed in Central Square, There was no dedication ceremony or unveiling for the fountain.
-A news article on October 11, 1912, stated that Worcester Mayor Philip O’Connell, "believes it will be well to have the fountain placed in use without ceremony.”
+Central Square, just off the Worcester Common, was chosen with only slight opposition from "market gardeners who had been using the east end of the Common for their summer outdoor market."
+When it was installed in Central Square there was no dedication ceremony or unveiling for the fountain.
+A news article on October 11, 1912, stated that Worcester Mayor Philip O’Connell "believes it will be well to have the fountain placed in use without ceremony."
 This lack of a ceremony is presumably due to Harvey's suicide and the desire to not celebrate such an act.

 By 1912, the use of horse and buggy had fallen out of fashion, and the Burnside Fountain saw little use in its intended purpose.
-By 1939 citizens of Worcester were already calling for the fountain to be moved to a more suitable place where it could be of more use.
+By 1939, citizens of Worcester were already calling for the fountain to be moved to a more suitable place where it could be of more use.
 It took until 1969 for the Burnside Fountain to be moved from Central Square.
 It was relocated to the Worcester Common and turned to face Salem Square.
 One year later, in May 1970, the statue was ripped from its pedestal and stolen.
 It was returned later that same year, but it took until 1972 for the boy and turtle to be placed back on top of the basin.
 Another apparent theft attempt happened in 2004 when the bronze sculpture was toppled off its pedestal and left dangling off the basin.
-The city was quick to fix the statue this time, with it being righted and reattached within days.
+The city was quick to fix the statue this time, with its being righted and reattached within days.

 In 2010, the Burnside Fountain was named one of WAAF's "Hill-Man's 25 Greatest Places in Massachusetts."
-That same year, it was also nominated for "Worst Public Art in New England" by a regional Art blog.
-Around this same time a small group of volunteers began the "Turtle Boy Urban Gardeners," a group dedicated to keeping the plantings around the Burnside Fountain presentable.
+That same year, it was also nominated for "Worst Public Art in New England" by a regional art blog.
+Around this same time, a small group of volunteers began the "Turtle Boy Urban Gardeners," a group dedicated to keeping the plantings around the Burnside Fountain presentable.